RichardLitt/trello-helpers/README.md

 `$ trello-helpers --create 'This is a new card'`

 Aliases: `c`
+Options: `-l <target list>`

 This will create a new card at the top of your target list as specified in your env, with the name of the argument.

+An optional `list` argument will create the card if a list exists with that name.

 #### duplicates